LucachuTW/algorythms_rubik/README.md

 # algorithms_rubik
-Bunch og algorythms to solve rubiks cube
+Bunch of algorythms to solve rubiks cube